LimaRAF/THREAT/README.md

 `ConR::criterion_D()`).
 A specific function was also developed to tell apart NT from LC categories (see function `ConR::near.threatened()`).

-In the case of multiple IUCN criteria, there is also the need to generate a consensus IUCN Red List Category among the results of each IUCN Criteria (see function `ConR:::cat_mult_criteria()`).
+In the case of multiple IUCN Red List Criteria, there is also the need to generate a consensus IUCN Red List Category among the results of each IUCN Criteria (see function `ConR:::cat_mult_criteria()`).

 This step of the workflow also includes the assignment of tags, such as